 - §101-137.P.
 Permitted uses.
 Mixed-use multiple dwellings - as described above - shall be located on a site containing a minimum of 50 acres of land.
 The Site's 56 acres of land meets this requirement. - §101-137.1 Location of permitted uses.
 The uses set forth in §101-137 should be developed only in the locations shown on the PMUD Use Location Map, prepared by CME Associates, except that the Planning Board in its discretion, and for good cause shown, shall be authorized to approve a variation in the location of a given use upon application by the developer.
 To approve a variation, the Board must find that such variation will not substantially impair the intent and purpose of the PMUD Zone or to be substantially detrimental to the public health, safety and welfare.
 Given the recent amendments to the Master Plan approved by the Planning Board designated mixed-use at the Site, the Project meets the criteria for a variation of the PMUD Use Location Map. - §101-138 Ratio of nonresidential and residential uses.
 A mixed-use multiple dwelling development shall not be deemed either a residential use or nonresidential use for the purpose of the 7:1 ratio requirement of §101-138 (i.e., for each 1 acre devoted to residential there is to be at least 7 acres devoted to nonresidential).
-The Project is exempt.

-- §101-139 Residential density.
+The Project is exempt. - §101-139 Residential density.
 A mixed-use multiple dwelling development shall have a permitted density of not more than 7 dwelling units per acre.
 Given the Site's integration within the existing planned development, the Project's proposed density is well below the maximum density permitted. - §101-141.A.
 Common open space.
 A mixed-use multiple dwellings within an existing planned unit development shall not be subject to the common open space requirement of providing one acre of land for every 8 dwelling units.
 The Project is exempt. - §101-141.B.
 Common open space.
 There shall be set aside for common open space not less than 3 acres of land for every 10 acres of land devoted to business and/or commercial uses.
-The existing open space previously set aside by Merrill Lynch provides the required open space without impacting any remaining lands of the University.
-Nevertheless, the Project proposes to set aside approximately 45%-50% of the Site to open space. - §101-142.Q.
+The Site already complies with the open space requirements by virtue of the existing open space previously set aside by Merrill Lynch.
+Therefore, any additional open space added will go above and beyond the Ordinance requirements.
+The Project proposes to set aside approximately 45%-50% of the Site to open space. - §101-142.Q.
 Evaluation standards and criteria.
 The building height for mixed-use multiple dwellings shall not exceed 4 stories or 60 feet, whichever is less, and the height of any other building shall not exceed 60 feet.
-The mixed-use buildings in the Project are proposed to be 4 stories and will not exceed 60 feet in height.
+The mixed-use buildings in the Project are proposed to be five (5) stories which requires a "c" bulk variance; otherwise, it will not exceed 60 feet in height.